Looking for a blacksmith starter kit with exactly what you need and nothing you don’t?

 - Ships fast – I ordered it on a Tuesday and had it 2-3 days later.

-A second, less expensive option (over 1670 sold) is Hell’s Forge Double Burner:
+A second, less expensive option is this Double Burner from Laredo Blacksmiths:

-- Click here for more details, testimonials, and reviews on eBay
+- See more details, testimonials, and reviews on eBay

 The anvil I use in the shop is a 70 pound NC Tool Company brand anvil.

-I own two of them and they’re each responsible for hundreds of projects.
+I own two of them and they’re each responsible for thousands of projects.